 - TOEFL scores if you’re an international student

-We must receive your application and all supporting materials by 5 p.m. on February 1 of the year classes begin.
-We encourage you to apply early if all of your materials are ready.
-We are not able to review applications that arrive late or are incomplete, so be sure to apply on time.
+We must receive your application and all supporting materials by February 1 of the year class begins.
+The online applications process for the program opens on June 1 of each year.
 Our Admissions Committee reviews applications after the university has received all required documentation.
 Please follow the directions in the online application to determine the status of your documents and application.
-Each new group of students begins courses in August.
+Each new cohort of students begin courses in May of each year.

 Clinical Observation Hours

 After reviewing applications, the Admissions Committee selects the group of candidates to be interviewed on campus.
-If you’re selected, we’ll contact you by March 15 to arrange an interview time.
-We hold interviews at the end of March and beginning of April.
+If you’re selected, we’ll contact you to arrange an interview time.
 Interviews will be held on the UT Southwestern campus.

-After the interviews, our Admissions Committee will decide which applicants to accept and let you know by April 20.
+After the interviews, our Admissions Committee will decide which applicants to accept.
 Applicants will be notified by email and mail of the decision made by the committee.

 As You Apply